ClouDesire/docusaurus/docs/syndication.md

 ![Vendors Control Panel - Syndication](/img/docs/control_panel_syndication.png)

-If you want to secure your syndication endpoint, please read the [security section](syndication.md#security).
+To increase the security of your endpoint, please read the [security section](syndication.md#security).

 ### The "Test Events" feature

-If you are prototyping the integration with Cloudesire, you may find useful the "**Test Events"** functionality, available in the _General_ tab into Product editing page.
+If you are at the first step of developing an integration, you may find useful the "**Test Events"** functionality, available in the _General_ tab into Product editing page.

-This button will trigger a chosen notification to your endpoint, without kicking any kind of workflow on the Cloudesire side.
-This test notification contains some stubbed data.
+This button will send a test notification to your endpoint, without kicking any kind of workflow on the Cloudesire side.
+This test notification contains some stubbed data that you can configure within the interface.

-We strongly recommend to use this feature immediately after having configured your endpoint for the first time to be sure that is correctly reachable from Cloudesire platform.
+> We recommend to use this feature immediately after having configured your endpoint for the first time, to be sure that is correctly reachable from Cloudesire platform, and SSL certificates are valid.

 ### Anatomy of an event request